 In addition to the generic Veeam Recovery Media that is available for download at the Veeam website, you can create a custom Veeam Recovery Media.
 This option may be helpful if your computer uses hardware that requires drivers not included in the generic Veeam Recovery Media.
-When you create a custom Veeam Recovery Media, Veeam Agent for Linux copies the Linux kernel running on your computer with its currently loaded modules and includes them into the custom recovery media.
+When you create a custom Veeam Recovery Media, Veeam Agent updates the generic Veeam Recovery Media: copies the Linux kernel running on your computer with its currently loaded modules and includes them into the custom recovery image.

 You can create a custom Veeam Recovery Media in one of the following ways:

 - With the Veeam Agent control panel.
 You can perform this operation in the following conditions:

 - During the process of initial product setup, at the Recovery ISO step of the initial setup wizard.

 - Any time you need, in the Miscellaneous menu.
 For details, see Creating Custom Veeam Recovery Media with Control Panel.

 - With the Veeam Agent command line interface.
 For details, see Creating Custom Veeam Recovery Media with Command Line Interface.

 If you create a custom Veeam Recovery Media using the command line interface, you can also specify a directory that contains additional drivers that you want to include in the recovery media.

 Before you create custom Veeam Recovery Media, check the following prerequisites: